 - FOOD+[material practices], the 4th Nordic-Baltic Biomedia Symposium, w/ Kristina Lindström, Åsa Ståhl, Tau Ulv Lenskjold, Helle Graabæk, Mie Nygaard Thomsen and a host of others.
 April 5–7, 2018 (poster below)

-see the colophon (in the sidebar) for a list of those involved
+see individual project pages, or the colophon (in the sidebar) for a full list of credits